-Judges in Britain are not supposed to strike down primary legislation that has passed through a sovereign Parliament.
+Judges in Britain are not supposed to overrule primary legislation that has passed through a sovereign Parliament.
 Yet that, on the face of it, is what seems to have happened in the UK Supreme Court’s judgment on Prince Charles’s “black spider memos”.
 And it is deeply paradoxical that it is Lord Neuberger, President of the Supreme Court, who has committed this apparently unconstitutional act, striking at a core “democratic” principle – that Members of Parliament (albeit a chunk of them unelected) pass laws, not judges.

 For Neuberger has in the past expressed fears about the UK Supreme Court becoming a “constitutional court” with a dangerous potential for defying Parliament.
 In a 2009 BBC interview when he was Master of the Rolls (having refused to continue his role as a House of Lords judge into the new Supreme Court) he talked of the danger of “mucking around” with the British Constitution saying there was a risk “of judges arrogating to themselves greater powers than they have at the moment”.
 Continue reading